 It takes no time, and almost no effort, to fall in love with a person.
-But it takes months and years to build a relationship and a lot of effort to sustain it for long.
-When falling in love, you are most attracted to the positives of a person.
-But to make a relationship work, you need to accept both the positives and the negatives of your partner.
-And when you don’t, the relationship may fail.
+But it can take months and years to build a healthful relationship and a lot of effort to sustain it.
+When falling in love, you are drawn to and most aware of your mate’s positives.
+But to build a lasting relationship, you’ll need to accept both the positives and negatives of your partner.
+When that doesn’t happen, relationships often fail.

-While the reasons why relationships fail may vary one couple to another, we try to list a few common ones in this MomJunction post and also tell you how you may overcome these to make it work.
+While the reasons relationships fail vary from one couple to another, we list a few common ones in this post, along with some tips for overcoming these problems for relationship success.

-Adjustments, understanding, and loyalty are a few essential components needed to maintain a long-lasting relationship.
-Without this, the foundation of the relationship becomes weaker.
+Adjustments, understanding, and loyalty are a few essential components of a long-lasting relationship.
+Without these elements, building and maintaining a strong relationship foundation is impossible.

-Other common reasons for the failure of relationships are discussed next.
+Other common reasons relationships fail are discussed next.